|

 Maybe you’ve tried to bring something up with your husband, but it led to a fight.
 Maybe you’ve kept quiet to avoid conflict, but now resentment is quietly growing beneath the surface.
 Or maybe life has just gotten so busy that real conversations are rare, and you’re feeling more like roommates than soulmates.
 If any of that sounds familiar, you’re not alone.
 So many women I coach tell me the same thing: “We love each other, but we just don’t know how to talk to each other anymore.”
 Communication is one of the top areas couples struggle with—and also one of the most powerful places to rebuild connection.
 That’s why I’m so excited to share a gentle, grace-filled tool called the Marriage Meeting.
 It’s based on the work of Marcia Naomi Berger in her book Marriage Meetings for Lasting Love, and it’s helped many couples create space for meaningful, kind, productive conversations that draw them closer.
 What I love most about this format is that it starts with appreciation—which helps both people soften, open up, and feel seen.
 When a conversation begins with gratitude, the whole tone shifts.
 Defensiveness melts.
 Kindness rises.
 Love grows.
 I wish I had something like this years ago.
 I can still remember so many nights when I would be completely drained after a long day with our young children—just waiting for 6 p.m. to come so I could finally hand off the chaos to my husband.
 But then he’d call.
 At 6 p.m.
 To say he wouldn’t be home at 6 p.m. again.
 I felt unloved.
 Unimportant.
 Like I wasn’t a priority.
 And I was angry—because I was also exhausted.
 But every time I brought it up, it led to a fight.
 He couldn’t understand why I was so upset.
 And I didn’t know how to say it in a way that felt calm, not critical.
 Over time, those little hurts built walls between us.
 I needed help.
 I needed a way to talk about things like this without blowing up or shutting down.
 That’s what makes this Marriage Meeting format so beautiful.
 It gives you a rhythm of intentional connection—a chance to say, “Hey, I need help with this,” or “I really appreciated that,” or even “Here’s something I’m struggling with,” in a safe, respectful space.
 It takes the pressure off the daily dance and helps you both feel seen, heard, and on the same team.
 And let me just say this: Busyness isn’t an excuse not to have these meetings.
 It’s the very reason we need them.
 If you’re craving more peace in your home, more partnership in your responsibilities, and more connection in your marriage—this is a powerful place to begin.
 I’ve created a beautiful printable guide that will walk you through how to start your own Marriage Meeting.
 It’s completely free—my gift to you—because I believe in this work, and I know how transformational it can be.
 Download your free Marriage Meeting Template HERE!
 You don’t have to have all the answers.
 You just have to start the conversation.
 I hear this from wives all the time:

 “I’m doing everything—and it’s still not enough.”
 “He has no idea how much I do around here.”
 “We’re not a team anymore.
 We’re tallying points.”
 You’ve tried everything to fix it.
 You’ve talked.
 You’ve hinted.
 You’ve stayed quiet.
 You’ve snapped.
 And yet—you keep having the same fight, over and over.
 You’re exhausted.
 Not just in your body, but in your soul.
 And somewhere deep down, you might be wondering… Is it always going to feel like this?
 Let me reassure you: The problem isn’t that your marriage is failing.
 It’s that you are hurting from carrying too much, too often, with too little return.
 You’re not wrong to feel what you feel.
 You’re just in a pattern.
 Let’s begin to shift it.
 Here’s a grace-filled 3-step reset: Step 1: See yourself first.
 Before you try to repair anything, pause.
 Acknowledge all that you’ve been holding.
 You are not invisible.
 Your efforts are sacred.
 Speak this aloud: “God sees me.
 I’m doing holy work.
 And it matters.”
 Step 2: Shift your mindset.
 Start noticing what he does right.
 Not because it cancels out what’s wrong—but because it changes you.
 When you train your mind to look for good, your heart starts to soften too.
 Say thank you for taking out the trash.
 For going to work.
 For making the kids laugh.
 This isn’t about pretending.
 It’s about rebalancing your inner world.
 Step 3: Offer kindness without expectation.
 Not because he deserves it, but because you are rooted in love, not resentment.
 Do something thoughtful—big or small.
 A favorite dinner.
 A quick errand.
 A handwritten note.
 It’s not about keeping him happy.
 It’s about keeping your heart open and your spirit light.
 If this hits close to home, I want you to know—you don’t have to sort it out alone.
 I offer complimentary consultations to help women like you get clarity, reset their mindset and explore what real change could look like.
 If you’re tired of feeling stuck, I’d love to talk with you.
 You can click here to schedule a complimentary conversation with me—it’s gentle, safe and all about you.
 Friend, I know how heavy this can feel.
 But I also know this: Love offered from a whole heart is never wasted.
 And effort made in faith never goes unseen by God.
 One day, you’ll look back and hear these words in your soul: “Well done, good and faithful servant.”
 You are not alone.
 You are not too much.
-You are just tired—and it’s okay to start again with grace.
-I don’t know who needs this today, but if summer has already started to feel like too much—you’re not alone.
+You are just tired—and it’s okay to start again with grace. |

 |